-A launch event took place this morning at the Town House in Inverness where some of the central figures appeared to promote their own activities and sports.
+A launch event took place this morning at the Town House in Inverness where some of the central figures came to promote their own activities and sports.

 Between September 1 and October 31 the region will stage an array of events and festivals including sheepdog trials, Highland dancing, the Royal National Mod in Inverness, mountain biking trials, and shinty finals, and even a world record attempt at caber tossing.

 The packed schedule forms part of Scotland’s Homecoming programme, which has been designed to celebrate the country’s rich heritage and tradition in line with the arrival of the Commonwealth Games and Ryder Cup.